 Students in good academic standing are permitted to register for a maximum of 6 courses in the Fall and Winter terms, 5 courses in the Spring term, and 3 courses in the Summer term.
-If a student wishes to register in additional courses in a given term, s/he may submit a petition to the Registrar by completing an Admissions and Registration Request form.
-Considerations for approval of such a request include the student's past academic performance and attendance record.
+If a student wishes to register in additional courses in a given term, s/he may submit a petition to the Registrar by completing an Admissions and Registration Appeal.
+Considerations for approval include the student's past academic performance and attendance record.